 Is that the reason for this collaboration?

-K. V.: Chronometry is one thing, but what is at the centre of the collaborations that I make is the human aspect.
-Alexandre Ghotbi (Phillips’ Director of Watches, Continental Europe and Middle East, editor’s note) is the key person in this project.
+K. V.: CChronometry is one thing, but what is at the centre of the collaborations I undertake is the human aspect.
+Alexandre Ghotbi [Phillips’ Director of Watches, Continental Europe and Middle East] is the key person in this project.
 We have known each other for a long time.
 I didn’t do this for the money and we have enough work as it is.
 It’s the interaction with people I get on with that I’m passionate about.

 There are three companies involved in this adventure: a manufacture belonging to a large group, an independent master watchmaker and an auction house.
-How did you manage to harmonise this collaboration?
+How did you manage to work in harmony?

 K. V.: It’s the human contact.
 And the LVMH group belongs to a family that respects its brands.

 J. T.: I have worked for different groups and we are lucky that Mr Arnault, as a serial entrepreneur, gives us room to manoeuvre.
-This project, which would have required an infinite number of validations in another group, I decided on behalf of Zenith.
+This project, which in another group would have needed an infinite number of people to sign off on it, I decided on behalf of Zenith.
 That’s why we were able to have this spirit of collaboration.
 And then it’s mainly a question of people: we listen to each other, we respect each other.
 We debated, but there were no problems whatsoever.
-It was a Swiss compromise in the right spirit.
+It was a Swiss compromise, done in the right spirit.
 I have only good memories.

-These ten movements are historical pieces that were never intended to be commercialised.
+These ten movements are historic pieces that were never intended to be commercialised.
 I imagine there were internal discussions about letting go of heritage calibres, which are museum pieces?

-J. T.: Indeed there were debates but quickly everyone realised that the best way to honour magnificent movements like these, made 70 years ago by exceptional people, was to give them a new life.
-These calibres were made, prepared, trained for chronometry competitions.
+J. T.: Indeed there were debates, but very quickly everyone realised that the best way to honour magnificent movements like these, made 70 years ago by exceptional people, was to give them a new life.
+These calibres were designed, manufactured and prepared for chronometry competitions.
 But the essence of a movement is to end up in a timepiece that will be worn.
-We have kept a few pieces that are part of our heritage department and will never move.
+We have kept a few pieces in our heritage department, and they will never move.
 Only one more watch will see the light of day: a unique piece made of a material other than platinum and with a different dial.
 After selling these 11 pieces, we will never market these movements again.